wp-plugins/wordpress-football-leagues/readme.txt

 == Installation ==

-Installing Ninja Forms Lite is really simple:
+Installing Wordpress Football Leagues is really simple:

 1. Upload the plugin folder (i.e. wp-football-leagues) to the /wp-content/plugins/ directory of your WordPress installation.
 2. Activate the plugin through the 'Plugins' menu in WordPress.